joseconstela/acio-js-demo-tsp/README.md

 ## Pending

-[] Write article on how to run this code within Acio-js
+[] Write article on how to run this code within Acio.js